 The City of Morgan Hill conducted the Morgan Hill Transit Services survey back in December of 2017 and received 549 responses.
 The top three most popular destinations are downtown Morgan Hill with 53%, Centennial Recreation Center/Senior Center with 42%, and shopping centers with 40%.
 Out of the shopping centers in the City, Cochrane Commons is a popular location.
-Figure 2 displays more in-depth details.
+Figure 2 on the next page displays more in-depth details.